 - Relationships with the staff are prohibited.
-Gossip travels fast, and such behaviour reflects badly upon westerners and therefore also on the center. - Don't go to the village alone at night.
+Gossip travels fast, and such behaviour reflects badly upon westerners and therefore also on the centre. - Don't go to the village alone at night.
 Inform someone if going alone during the day.
 The staff at WFFT cannot be held responsible for your safety if we don't know where you are.
-Please return from the village by 10pm. - The shops, restaurants and anywhere else in the village and the Petchavarin Resort are off limits to volunteers wishing to abuse alcohol.
+Please return from the village by 10pm. - The shops, restaurants and anywhere else in the village are off limits to volunteers wishing to abuse alcohol.